-buy modafinil philippines I visited New Zealand on a reporting assignment in 2007.
+buy fake disulfiram I visited New Zealand on a reporting assignment in 2007.
 I was the guest of the hedge-fund billionaire Julian Robertson and his wife, Josie, who has since died.
 We spent most of our time at Kauri Cliffs, a huge property Robertson owns at the northern end of the North Island.
 (You can read about that part of my trip here and here.)
 On Sunday, the Robertsons attended the early service at the tiny Anglican church in Kerikeri.
 “If you believe in a deity, you owe that deity an hour a week,” Robertson told me.

 Then we headed south, to Cape Kidnappers, Robertson’s other big real-estate holding on the North Island.
 (He also owns 11,000 acres on the South Island.)
 The trip takes about ten hours if you go by car, but it’s quicker if you travel as we did: by helicopter to Auckland and then by Gulfstream to Hawkes Bay.